tc2680/Hello-World/2014-05-15-tc-project.md

 - From 1991 to 2013, average Return On Investment for S&P500 is **8.97%**
 - But in the same period, All-Categories Strategy and All-Symbols Strategy return **11.29%** and **12.69%** respectively

-    "The power of compound interest is the most powerful force in the universe", Albert Einstein
+    Compound interest is "the most powerful force in the universe" - Albert Einstein

 - There are various styles to apply the investment strategy.
 For example, instead of looking at all recommended products, we can choose top 1%, 5%, 10%, or 20% of highest ranked funds